jfriedson/neural-network-cars/README.md

 - Rewards
     - yellow checkpoints - 100 points
     - 10 points minus time in seconds between 2 checkpoints
+    - .9 * distance from previous checkpoint in a crash
-    - distance from previous checkpoint in a crash or timeout
+    - .8 * distance from previous checkpoint in a timeout
 - Penalties
-    - 5 points multiplied by collected checkpoints in a crash
     - distance to next checkpoint in a crash or timeout

+The reason for rewarding more points in the event of a crash vs a timeout is that timeouts encourage use of the brakes which results in slower training times.
+Penalizing crashes also promotes the same behavior of brake use.\
+The reason for penalizing more than rewarding in a crash or timeout is to coax the cars to crash closer to the following checkpoint until they ultimately reach it.

 ## How to create your own race track
 ### Track preparation